ArchiveForge/registry/chemistry/v0.1/doi_Prefix/doi_Suffix/index.md

 Two links href badge to chemedata and one spectrum !!
 Will see if works with a nmrium on github.io
 <a href=""><object data="https://img.shields.io/endpoint.svg?url=https://nmredatainitiative.github.io/demoChemedataBadge.json&link=https://chemedata.org&link=https://www.nmrium.org/nmrium#?jcamp=https://sandbox.zenodo.org/record/885201/files/cyclopropanes.jdx"></object></a>

+Demo ArchiveForge page of archiveforge.github.io/registry/chemistry/v0.1/doi_Prefix/doi_Suffix archiveForge/registry

+Here, can use href and open new page with target blank...

+Temporary demo because spectra cannot remain on github, we have to manage so that they open from zenodo.
+All spectra can be opened using <a href="https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fchemedata.github.io%2Fcreate-zenodo-archive%2Fdata%2Findex.json" target="_blank">NMRium</a> (thats working but not completely because removed the jcamp of cyclopropanes !)